Crickler Newspuzzles and Crossword

 This page has received visitors since the start of time

-We now have several daily puzzles - an archived puzzle from 2004 and a second Vocabulary Ordeal and daily Spelling Bee puzzle (which is very hard) on the CanSpell site (www.canspell.com).
+We now have several daily puzzles - an archived puzzle from 2009, 2012 and 2013 plus a Vocabulary Ordeal and various geography and other puzzles.

 Please remember that these puzzles are largely supported by extra WordZap sales.
 Even if you don't play the game, buying a copy of WordZap ($20 or $40) helps support Cricklers.